 The mental and physical challenges associated with tennis are manifold.
 At the tour level, coaches play a vital role in the sport and wear many hats which at any given time could include mentor, psychologist, tactician, confidant, friend and taskmaster.
+In 2019 we have already seen two major coaching changes: number one ranked Naomi Osaka had an acrimonious split with her coach Sascha Bajin and Dominic Thiem has parted ways with his long-term coach Günter Bresnik.

 Given the importance these individuals play in a player’s entourage, we wanted to highlight five of the most successful individuals in the current era.